JamesBMiddleton/portfolio_projects/README.md

 # Data Science Portfolio

 This repository contains a collection of projects I have completed to demonstrate my understanding and application of various python packages commonly used in data-science.
-It includes examples of data cleaning, data wrangling, visualisation, usage of fundamental statistical methods (difference and relationship testing) as well as building of machine learning models.
+It includes examples of data cleaning, data wrangling, visualisation, usage of fundamental statistical methods (difference and relationship testing), as well as building of machine learning models.

 ## Contents